Training & Development

 Understanding Gender & Sexuality Diversity

-Developed and facilitated by the Equity & Diversity Office, this half-day workshop aims to;
+Developed and facilitated by the Student Equity & Inclusion Office, this half-day workshop aims to;

 - inform staff about the lived experiences of people of diverse sexualities and gender identities, and

 - assist with creating understandings and promoting a more inclusive environment at the University.

 The workshop uses a combination of real life narratives and stories and values-based activities to allow for a self-reflective engagement with issues of gender and sexuality diversity.